OpenRockets/web-dev-error-solutions/errors/javascript/firestore-data-ordering-and-pagination-for-posts-handling-large-datasets/README.md

+# 🐞 Firestore Data Ordering and Pagination for Posts: Handling Large Datasets

 This document addresses a common problem encountered when dealing with large collections of posts in Firebase Firestore: efficiently retrieving and paginating data while maintaining the correct order.
 Simply querying a large collection can lead to performance issues and potentially exceed Firestore's query limits.